-At Palmetto Health, we have offered an American Society of Health-System Pharmacists-accredited residency program in pharmacy practice since 1972.
+At Prisma Health, we have offered an American Society of Health-System Pharmacists-accredited residency program in pharmacy practice since 1972.

-Our program is housed at Palmetto Health Richland, a 649-bed regional teaching hospital in Columbia, South Carolina, that treats patients from every county in the state.
+Our program is housed at Prisma Health Richland Hospital, a 649-bed regional teaching hospital in Columbia, South Carolina, that treats patients from every county in the state.
 We currently offer two PGY1 pharmacy residencies and PGY2 pharmacy residencies that focus in critical care, infectious diseases and pediatrics.

 Graduates of each of our residencies are experienced in short-term research, and excel in their ability to teach other health professionals and those in training to be health professionals.
 They also acquire the experience necessary to exercise leadership and management skills for pharmacy in the health system.